 Sign up for our monthly NewMusicBox newsletter

-Brin Solomon writes words and music in several genres and is doing their best to queer all of them.
-Solomon majored in composition at Yale University before earning their MFA in Musical Theatre Writing at NYU/Tisch.
+Mx brin solomon [they/themself] writes words and music in several genres and is doing their best to queer all of them.
 Their full-length musical Window Full of Moths has been hailed for its “extraordinary songs” that “add magic to otherwise ordinary lives”, and their latest one-act, Have You Tried Not Being A Monster, has been described as “agitprop for Julia Serano”.
 They are a 2020/2021 Turn The Spotlight Fellow being mentored by Kamala Sankaram.